whoshere/drawit/drawit_readme.md

 Getting started
 ---------------
-You can run drawit from github pages at
+You can run Drawit from github pages at

 - <https://whoshere.github.io/drawit>.

 The photoshop thumbnails may take a couple of minutes to  download, but then you'll be good to go.
 Being a web app, you also can run drawit offline.
 See the last section for details.